Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 - *Blue witch*, easy 4 resistance for wizard
 - *Moon fairy [FAIRY]*, free magic card and search card
 - *Medusa [BEASTMAN] I*, daze an enemy is great, completing the quest makes it even better.
 Keep in mind that daze can be used to prevent a silence debuff.
-- *Xatior, order of the wizards*, daze an enemy, same thing
+- *Xatior, order of the wizards*, daze an enemy, same thing, only daze card you can have multiple copies of
 - *Sun priestess*, mostly for the 2 resistance, beware not to take demons or *Opal stone* (skill)
 - *Cthool acolyte*, 20 shield is a lot, and you can use it to remove cards from your deck faster.
 Very good early game, if you've past world 2 you probably don't need it
 - *Seeker of the light*, removes every debuff including silence, healing is ok
 - *Magic leaf*, many options with this card, most useful will be heal and shields.
-Free magic card every time you activate it is nice, and it gets crazy with *dark sigil*.
+Free magic card every time you activate it is nice, and it gets crazy with *Dark sigil*.
 But doesn't exile so gets in the way of a 4 card deck
 - *Mage thief*, gives gold, it's very useful once you know you can afford to waste some turns in your fight (usually mid game), it's great to get rid of the base deck or duplicate *Elder fairy [FAIRY]*

 ### Rare

 - *Druid of the high elves*, gives immune and 2 resistance, which is the main interest, heal can be useful, mana cost is quite high though.
 - *Elder Fairy [FAIRY]*, easy 4 free mana, no overcharge, you can play as many as you want in a turn and get insane mana.
-Worth duplicating for 300 gold in merchant
+Worth duplicating for 300 coins in merchant
 - *V01-B01 [ROBOT]*, good mana card, the resistance is very good too
 - *Cthool, the darkmaster [ANCIENT]*, this card duplicates any exile card you play, if you have *Snow queen* or *Earth seed II*, you can play it every turn and be untouchable
 - *Azahr, the exiled wizard [ANCIENT]*, this card duplicates a card from your exile twice, if you played 4 cards already (easy as wizard with a mana card) you keep it in your deck and have an infinite cycle of immunes or daze.
 It's also great without staying in your deck, duplicating an exiled card twice is enough.